WebFiori/docs/command-line-interface.md

 say-hi
         Takes a name as input and say "Hi".
 ```
-When the command is executed, the output in the terminal will be similar to the one shown in next snippit.
+When the command is executed, the output in the terminal will be similar to the one shown in next snippet.
 ```
 $ php webfiori say-hi
 Give me your name: